 We will create a culture where Sexual Violence and Sexual Harassment including online sexual abuse is not tolerated.
 We will ensure this is a whole Academy approach assuming that sexual abuse is, to some extent, happening in our Academy.
 This will allow us to identify issues and intervene early to better protect our children.
-We will refer to Part Five of Keeping Children Safe in Education 2023 and the LSCP policy, LSCP Child on Child Sexual Harassment Further specific details of this type of abuse can be found in Appendix 2.
+We will refer to Part Five of Keeping Children Safe in Education and the LSCP policy, 'Child-on-child Sexual Harassment, Sexual Abuse and

+Sexually Harmful behaviours Further specific details of this type of abuse can be found in Appendix 2.